iankantian/box_bot/README.md

 This Arduino sketch is the on-board software for my as-yet-to-be-named box-bot.
 The remote control radio receiver signals are interpreted by the code running on an Arduino Nano and output to a motor driver for a tank drive style platform.

+The code uses 'expo' on the steering channel to help blend in my steering inputs with my throttle habits.
+For an example of just using 'linear' control, see the 'forward' or 'throttle' channel.
+You can also just use a factor of '1.0' when invoking the function to the same effect.

 =======

 The plan is to have two classes of fighting box-bots.
 The 'Stock' or 'AMT Class' will be constructed from the parts that come in a kit provided by the price of admission to the season of box-bots.
 It contains: